zowe/docs-site/docs/user-guide/address-authentication-requirements.md

 # (Recommended) Addressing authentication requirements

-The following features are not reuired, but are recommended with additional prerequisites.
+The following features are not required, but are recommended with additional prerequisites.

 :::info Roles required: security administrator
 :::